openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade-openstack.rst

    forth in the more general `Series upgrade`_ appendix.
 That reference must be studied in-depth prior to attempting the steps outlined here.
-In particular, ensure that the :ref:`Pre-upgrade requirements <pre-upgrade_requirements>` are satisfied; the :ref:`Specific series upgrade procedures
-   <series_specific_procedures>` have been reviewed and considered; and that
-   :ref:`Workload specific preparations <workload_specific_preparations>` have
+In particular, ensure that the :ref:`Pre-upgrade requirements <pre-upgrade_requirements>` are satisfied; the :doc:`Upgrade issues <upgrade-issues>` have been reviewed and considered; and that :ref:`Workload specific preparations
-   been addressed during planning.
+   <workload_specific_preparations>` have been addressed during planning.

 Downtime
 --------